grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/07-breakpoint-testing.md

 Breakpoint testing aims to find system limits.
 Reasons you might want to know the limits include:

 * To tune or care for the system weak spots to relocate those higher limits at higher levels.
-* To help plan remediation steps in those cases and even prepare for when our system may get near those limits.
+* To help plan remediation steps in those cases and prepare for when the system nears those limits.

 In other words, knowing where and how a system starts to fail helps prepare for such limits.